itz-me-zappex/flux/README.md

 ## flux
 Advanced daemon for X11 desktops and window managers, designed to automatically limit FPS/CPU usage of unfocused windows and run commands on focus and unfocus events.
-Written in Bash and C++.
+Written in Bash and partially in C.

 ## Navigation
 - [Known issues](#known-issues)